mapbox/mbxmapkit/README.md

  1. **Provide some prominent means to display any applicable map data copyright attribution messages.** For maps which include [OpenStreetMap](http://mapbox.com/about/maps) data, that means you need something which links to the OSM copyright page (see sample app for an example).
 More details are available at https://www.mapbox.com/help/attribution/ and http://www.openstreetmap.org/copyright.

-### Linking Requirements

-MBXMapKit requires `libsqlite3.dylib` to be linked with your build target in order to compile properly.
-This is related to offline map storage.

 ### Getting Help

 If you have questions about how to use MBXMapKit, or are encountering problems, here are our suggestions for how to proceed: